 Script tip:

-Write a 3-line voiceover that glues the story together, then read it cleanly using a teleprompter so the pacing stays steady and you keep eye contact on camera.
+Write a 3-line voiceover that glues the story together, then read it cleanly using a teleprompter app so the pacing stays steady and you keep eye contact on camera.
 A simple voice track also makes your visuals feel intentional, not random clips.

 Food remains one of the most replayable categories on Shorts.
 Quick stunts, timed recipes, ingredient constraints, and “extreme taste tests” drive comments, rewatches, and shares.
 The format can be playful without needing a big set.